googleinterns/OAS-Adherence-Test-Suite/README.md

 ```bash
   npm run generate-docs
 ```
 **Highly recommended for new contributors of the app to generate the doc and get an overview of all modules present.**

+#### Few Snapshots of the generated doc:

 ## Source Code Headers